HuanYin94/map_compression/Readme.md

 ## The order of leaned map compression:

 ### 0. prepare poses
-   get the sparser poses for robot stopping cases
+   get the sparser poses for robot stopping cases, magic number used for uniform density of poses

 ### 1. scanRegister
    aligning the raw scans (after the input filter) to generate the dnese LiDAR map, using ground truth poses and

 ### 2. mapFilter
-   filter the map, downsapling and generate some new features
+   filter the map, downsapling and generate surface normals

 ### 3. mapScoringIndex
    score the map, we have session-counts